prabhakar-sivanesan/MS-Teams-background-changer/README.md

 ### Verify Virtual camera

-Debug the list of physical and virtual camera using
+Debug the list of physical and virtual camera using the command

     v4l2-ctl --list-devices

+And that will pop out information about all the integrated, physical(usb) and virtual camera along will associated device ID connected to the PC.

 ```
 Virtual Camera 1 (platform:v4l2loopback-000):